 There aren’t many places where you can get a big payoff from a small investment — luckily, Lake Placid isn’t most places.
 Sure, the High Peaks offer some of the most outstanding views anywhere, but they also take the better part of a day to hike.
-Try one of these easier hikes, and use that extra energy to explore downtown.
+Try one of these low effort hikes, and use that extra energy to explore downtown.
 After working your way through this list, consider tackling some of the other easy hikes near Lake Placid with our full list of trails taking between one and two hours to complete.

 Take a trip to the other side of Whiteface Mountain to one of the best Adirondack hikes for kids.
 This trail started as a well-kept local secret, now it’s a must-do — well marked, well maintained, and awesome in the view department.
 The path goes gently uphill past an old quarry, then climbs to a broad rock shelf about a half mile from the trailhead.
 After that the path is gently rolling to the large ledge, where there are outstanding views of nearby Whiteface and Esther mountains and other High Peaks to the south.
 This large ledge gives families plenty of room to enjoy the surrounding views, which is one of the reasons this is a top hike in the Adirondacks for kids.

 Get there: Follow Route 86 east into Wilmington, then turn left onto Route 431 at the four corners.
 Follow Route 431 for 3 miles.
 At the three-way intersection with the Whiteface Memorial Highway, bear right on Gillespie Drive (county Route 18A on some maps).
 Continue for 0.3 mile to the trailhead and parking area on the right, just past Lake Stevens.

 This is a short hike up a small mountain that’s home to some of the biggest views around.